Smiths Falls

-The town's name was previously spelled Smith's Falls, and the spelling Smith Falls has been used, but "Smiths Falls" is now the official correct form.
+The town's name was previously spelled Smith's Falls, and the spelling Smith Falls has been used, but "Smiths Falls" is the official correct form.

 History

 Early history and naming

 Smiths Falls was incorporated first as a village in 1854, and then as a town in 1882.

 It is named after Thomas Smyth, a United Empire Loyalist who in 1786 was granted 400 acre in what is present-day Smiths Falls.
 The Heritage House Museum (c.
 1862), also known as the Ward House, was designated under the Ontario Heritage Act in 1977.